Nathan-Busse-private/S.P.A.R.K/README.md

 - [ ]  Work on speech recognition engine.
 - [ ]  Work on personality matrix.
 - [ ]  Work on diagnostic and status communication to S.P.A.R.K app.
+- [ ]  Work on GPS communication protacol.